bitcoin-dev-project/warnet/resources/plugins/hello/README.md

 # Hello Plugin

 ## Hello World!
 *Hello* is an example plugin to demonstrate the features of Warnet's plugin architecture.
+It uses each of the hooks available in the `warnet deploy` command (see the example below for details).

 ## Usage
-In your python virtual environment with Warnet installed and started, create a new Warnet user folder (follow the prompts):
+In your python virtual environment with Warnet installed and setup, create a new Warnet user folder (follow the prompts):

 `$ warnet new user_folder`